 So does Just BARE Chicken®.
 I was thrilled to continue my partnership with them and have the chance to create a recipe of my own (and you’ll be seeing more of them around here in the future).

-This meal can be prepped the night before and cooked all day while you’re off doing fun things.
+This is a great make-ahead dinner.
+Moroccan chicken thighs can be prepped the night before and cooked all day while you’re off doing fun things.
 The only thing left to do when you get home is to make some couscous to serve with the chicken.
 That takes less than 10 minutes!

 Make it Whole30 and Paleo:

-Make these Moroccan Chicken Thigh Whole30 compliant by omitting the couscous (try it with cauliflower rice) and looking for Whole30-compliant raisins.
+Make Moroccan Chicken Thigh Whole30 compliant by omitting the couscous (try it with cauliflower rice) and use Whole30-compliant raisins.

 Make It Gluten-Free or Low-Carb: